A New Probe of Gaussianity and Isotropy applied to the CMB Maps: The non-inpainted 2018 maps

 \section{The non-inpainted 2018 maps}

-To this point we have considered only the inpainted {\it Planck} temperature maps, and have suggested that they can be modelled as non-isotropic but still Gaussian random fields.
+To this point, we have considered only the inpainted {\it Planck} temperature maps.
 In this section, in contrast, we consider the non-inpainted {\it Planck} 2018 temperature maps.
 At face value they have less interest to us because they generally exhibit obvious pollution near the galactic equatorial plane; for the case of non-inpainted \texttt{SEVEM} 2018 see Figure~\ref{fig:cmb_UIsevem2018}.
-Clearly such equatorial pollution is not consistent with the field being a realisation of a Gaussian random field.
-Nevertheless, there is value in applying our probe in such cases because (as we see in Figure~\ref{fig:acd_UIsevem2018} in the case of \texttt{SEVEM} 2018) the AC discrepancy maps have a very different character from that we have seen in Figures~\ref{fig:acdmap_comm15}--\ref{fig:acdmap_smica18} for the inpainted maps.
-The magnitudes in the AC discrepancy map Figure~\ref{fig:acd_UIsevem2018} are firstly much larger: note that the colour map is 60 times larger in scale than those in earlier maps, and even then is saturated.
-Secondly, the large values occur globally, especially on the great circle through the galactic centre and the poles.
+Such equatorial pollution is clearly not consistent with the field being a realisation of a Gaussian random field.
+Nevertheless, there is value in applying our probe in such cases because (as we see in Figure~\ref{fig:acd_UIsevem2018} in the case of \texttt{SEVEM} 2018) the AC discrepancy maps have a very different character from that seen in Figures~\ref{fig:acdmap_comm15}--\ref{fig:acdmap_smica18} for the inpainted maps.
+The magnitudes in the AC discrepancy map Figure~\ref{fig:acd_UIsevem2018} are firstly much larger: note that the colour map is many times larger in scale than those in earlier maps, and even then is saturated.
+Secondly, the high values occur globally, especially on the great circle through the galactic centre and the poles.
 Thirdly, in contrast to the apparent white noise character of the AC discrepancies for the inpainted maps, the AC discrepancies now seem to be continuous.

-In the following section we present a model field with the same principal characteristics as Figure~\ref{fig:acd_UIsevem2018}, yet which consists simply of an isotropic Gaussian random field plus a narrow needlet-like structure at the galactic centre.
-The implication is that in the case of the non-inpainted maps the AC discrepancy is a non-local rather than a local function of artifacts in the masked regions.
+We now present a model field with the same principal characteristics for the AC discrepancy as Figure~\ref{fig:acd_UIsevem2018}, yet which consists simply of an isotropic Gaussian random field plus a narrow needlet-like structure at the galactic centre.
+The lesson to be learned is that the AC discrepancy can be a non-local rather than a local function of artefacts in the temperature maps.